Demystifying Dependency Bugs in Deep Learning Stack: Introduction

-\begin{itemize}[leftmargin=*] \item \textbf{RQ1 Symptom:} What are the symptoms of DBs?
-At which~lifecycle stages and dependencies are the symptoms exposed? \item \textbf{RQ2 Root Cause:} What are the root causes of DBs?
-At which~lifecycle stages and dependencies are the root causes introduced? \item \textbf{RQ3 Fix Pattern:} What are the fix patterns of DBs?
-Which~knowledge sources are used to fix DBs? \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{RQ1 Symptom:} What are the symptoms of DBs?~At~which lifecycle stages and dependencies are they exposed? \item \textbf{RQ2 Root Cause:} What are the root causes of DBs?~At which lifecycle stages and dependencies are they introduced? \item \textbf{RQ3 Fix Pattern:} What are the fix patterns of DBs?~Which knowledge sources are used to fix DBs? \end{itemize}